Fullaxx/microraids/CREATE_EXAMPLE.md

 /mnt/VAJHDMHL
 ```

-Next, use the map to create a raid6 with 8 disk images. \
+Next, use the map to create a raid6 with 256k chunk size spanning 8 disk images. \
 Each image will be 49.152G (4k*12000000) of physical disk space \
 Total space taken up on disk 393.216G (parity + data) \
 Total useable filesystem space 294.912G (available for data)